1: Serves as the Battalion S6 in a Light Infantry Battalion in the 82nd Airborne Division, consisting of 600 personnel; senior Advisor to the Battalion Commander in all signal related matters; manages the battalion’s computer network; manages the help desk; accountable for security, care and mainten

 Reasons to Serve as a Battalion S6

-Here are just a few reasons to serve as a Battalion S6 as I see it.
+Here are a few reasons to serve as a Battalion S6, as I see it.

-- Very important job on the battlefield – Without communications not much can happen on the battlefield.
+Very important job on the battlefield – Without communications not much can happen on the battlefield.
 As the S6 Officer, you have an important role in that.
-You ensure that communications equipment is on hand and working and everyone knows the frequencies/channels.
+You ensure that the required communication’s equipment is on hand and working and everyone knows the frequencies/channels.

-- Get experience that is valuable in the civilian world – Your job is the equivalent of an IT Manager for a mid-sized civilian company.
-These are very marketable skills for you to have, especially as someone in your 20’s.
+Get experience that is valuable in the civilian world – Your job is the equivalent of an IT Manager, Network Analyst, or VP of Communications for a mid-sized civilian company.
+These are marketable, in demand skills for you to have, especially as someone in your 20’s or 30’s.

-- Get access to new technologies – The Army is always coming out with new technologies and equipment.
-You will get to test and use this equipment throughout your career.
+Get access to new technologies – The Army is always coming out with new technologies and equipment.
+You will get to test and use this equipment throughout your military career.